-GRED 688 - Social Studies Instruction in Middle/Secondary School (2) Introduction to methods and materials of instruction and evaluation in social studies in the middle and secondary schools.
+GRED 688 Social Studies Instruction in Middle/Secondary School (3) Introduction to methods and materials of instruction and evaluation in social studies in the middle and secondary schools.
 Analyses and practice in the development of lesson plans; the designing of social studies aims and objectives; the specific levels of the cognitive and affective domains; and the evaluation of learning and of teaching including tests and other means of assessment.
-Prerequisites: Full admission into the MST or BA/MST Program (including all required undergraduate courses).
+Prerequisites: full admission into the MST or BA/MST Program (including all required undergraduate courses).
 For MST students only - GRED 681.
-Corequisite: GRED 684 & 689.
-Fall.
+For BA/MST students only - SECD 373.
+Co-requisite: GRED 689.
+Offered fall.